B-IoT/tools/relays-creator/README.md

 Before usage, you need to make sure that the company's database and biot user have been created.

 ```
-usage: creator.py [-h] file company
+usage: creator.py [-h] [--delete] file company

 Given an Excel file, it creates (or updates if already present) the relays in the client's company database.
-The Excel file need to have the following columns as header: relay_id,
-longitude, latitude, floor, username, password, wifi_ssid, wifi_password.
+The Excel file need to have the following columns as header: relay_id, longitude, latitude, floor, wifi_ssid, wifi_password.
 All other columns are ignored.
-The header should start at the first row
-of the Excel.
+The header should start at the first row of the Excel.
 Empty fields are not allowed.
 Whitespaces are not allowed in relay_id.
 Latitude and longitude need to be different from 0.

 positional arguments:
   file        the Excel file